US to Deport 97 Nigerians, Releases List With Full Names in Expanded Crackdown

 In its statement, the department noted:

-Under Secretary Noem’s leadership, the men and women of DHS and ICE are fulfilling President Trump’s promise and carrying out mass deportations, starting with the worst of the worst.”
+Under Secretary Kristi Noem’s leadership, the men and women of DHS and ICE are 'fulfilling President Trump’s promise and carrying out mass deportations, starting with the worst of the worst.'

-The 18 Nigerians named include Oluwaseyanu Afolabi, Olugbeminiyi Aderibigbe, Benjamin Ifebajo, Obinwanne Okeke, Kolawole Aminu, Oluwadamilola Ojo, Franklin Ibeabuchi, Alex Ogunshakin and Joshua Ineh.
-Others are Stephen Oseghale, Eghosa Obaretin, Adesina Lasisi, Ibrahim Ijaoba, Azeez Yinusa, Charles Akabuogu, Kelechi Umeh, Lotenna Umeadi, Donald Ehie and Chukwudi Kalu.
+The 18 Nigerians named are: Oluwaseyanu Afolabi, Olugbeminiyi Aderibigbe, Benjamin Ifebajo, Obinwanne Okeke, Kolawole Aminu, Oluwadamilola Ojo, Franklin Ibeabuchi, Alex Ogunshakin, Joshua Ineh, Stephen Oseghale, Eghosa Obaretin, Adesina Lasisi, Ibrahim Ijaoba, Azeez Yinusa, Charles Akabuogu, Kelechi Umeh, Lotenna Umeadi, Donald Ehie, and Chukwudi Kalu.

 Source: Getty Images

-Legit.ng earlier reported that a group of 14 West Africans deported from the United States to Ghana have reportedly been sent to their respective home countries, according to a Ghanaian government spokesman.
+Legit.ng earlier reported that a group of 14 West Africans deported from the United States to Ghana had reportedly been sent to their respective home countries, according to a Ghanaian government spokesman.

-Nigeria’s government expressed concern over the deportation process, stating it had not been briefed about its nationals being sent to Ghana.
-Officials noted that in previous instances, Nigerians had been deported directly from the US to Nigeria, raising questions about the legality and transparency of the current procedure.
+Nigeria’s government expressed concern over the deportation process, stating it had not been briefed about its nationals being sent to Ghana, and questioned the process's legality and transparency.

 Source: Legit.ng